MatrixDeity/myscripts/README.md

 # MyScripts collection

-A collection of scripts that facilitate some of everyday tasks of a Linux developer.
+The collection of scripts that facilitate some of everyday tasks of a Linux developer.
 Primarily it intended for use by the author himself.

 Working capacity tested on platforms:

 * Ubuntu 16.04
 * Ubuntu 18.04

+To see the actual information about Make commands run `make help`.
+To see the actual information about some script run `<script-name> -h`.

 Written by MatrixDeity, 2020.